OpenMarket: About

-OpenMarket offers its suite of mobile messaging and engagement solutions to enterprises globally in a variety of industry sectors, including retail, financial services, high tech, call center, logistics, travel and hospitality.
-These solutions support use cases across the organization such as customer feedback surveys, appointment reminders, emergency alerts, mobile coupons and secure PIN authentication.
-The company processes more than one billion application-to-peer mobile messaging interactions per month, connecting businesses to over three billion users and six billion devices worldwide.
-It services over 400 enterprises globally, including four of the top 10 most respected global brands.
+OpenMarket offers its suite of mobile messaging products to enterprises globally in a variety of industry sectors, including retail, financial services, high tech, call center, logistics, travel and hospitality to support use cases across the organization such as customer feedback surveys, appointment reminders, emergency alerts, mobile coupons and secure PIN authentication.
+Servicing over 400 enterprises globally, the company processes more than one billion application-to-peer mobile messaging interactions per month, connecting businesses to over three billion users and six billion devices worldwide.

 On 17 February 2016, OpenMarket announced the launch of its global mobile messaging partner program, which brings together third-party solutions for companies interested in leveraging functionality beyond basic SMS.
 In 2018, OpenMarket began offering Rich Communication Services (RCS).

 Surveys

 In 2014, OpenMarket commissioned a survey by International Data Corporation (IDC) on how enterprises use text messaging to communicate with their customers and employees.
 The survey was done with 600 respondents in the US, UK and eight countries in Europe and Asia.

 In March 2016, Retail Week and OpenMarket surveyed 1,000 consumers aged 18–34 to find out more about their communication preferences on mobile.
 The results showed that 38% of respondents want to be contacted by retailers via SMS, with 83% of them wanting to get order confirmations, delivery information and click-and-collect information.

 In April 2016, OpenMarket conducted a survey among 500 millennials on their communication preferences.
 The survey revealed that over 75% millennials prefer texting over talking on phone.